 03/10/15: “Revival” Slaps to the Face

-The Washington Post reports new information, including that it was a few “revival” slaps to the face by Roy Higginbotham that launched the dog into attack mode.
-Apparently, Higginbotham did not even have a chance to administer CPR to his roommate David Wallace before Wallace’s pit bull attacked him.
-After kicking in the door to the home, police arrived to Higginbotham screaming for help as the dog attacked him and a woman hiding from the dog on the roof of the home.
+The Washington Post reports new information, including that it was a few “revival” slaps to the face by Roy Higgenbotham that launched the dog into attack mode.
+Apparently, Higgenbotham did not even have a chance to administer CPR to his roommate David Wallace before Wallace’s pit bull attacked him.
+After kicking in the door to the home, police arrived to Higgenbotham screaming for help as the dog attacked him and a woman hiding from the dog on the roof of the home.

 After kicking in the door, officers went to an upstairs bedroom where they observed the victim on the floor of the bedroom being attacked by a white and brown pit bull with blood all over its face,” Deputy Police Chief Martin Kimball told The Post.
 “The dog came towards officers in an aggressive manner and then hid in a corner of the room. - The Washington Post, March 10, 2015

 Kimball also said they believe the same pit bull may have attacked a pedestrian several weeks ago on the street, though he added no further details.
 Wheeling has an ordinance that classifies pit bulls and several other close breeds as “vicious.”
 The owners are required to carry a $100,000 liability insurance policy and keep the dog properly confined.
 This fatal attack, however, occurred inside of a home and the pit bull attacked a man well known to it who also lived in the home.3